Khoddoum/Khoddoum/README.md

 # 👋 Hi!
 I'm Ali

 Welcome to my GitHub profile!
-I'm a researcher in Vibrations and Control Systems theory with a passion for developing safe automation and data-driven systems that can positively impact society.
+I'm a researcher in Vibrations and Control Systems theory with a passion for developing Non-Linear dynamics and data-driven systems that can positively impact society.

 ## 🎓 Education